4lando/buggregator/README.md

-# buggregator
+# Buggregator Plugin for Lando
-Buggregator integration plugin for Lando
+[Buggregator](https://buggregator.dev) integration plugin for Lando

+This is a **work in progress**.
+PRs and feedback are appreciated!